WordCmp.com

 mean (noun) superior (noun)

-an average of n numbers computed by adding some function of the numbers and dividing by some function of n one of greater rank or station or quality
+an average of n numbers computed by adding some function of the numbers and dividing by some function of n a character or symbol set or printed or written above and immediately to one side of another character

 the head of a religious community